What is an ARG? Everything You Need to Know About Alternate Reality Games

 4 Epic Examples of ARG Games That Went Viral

 Now that you know what an ARG is let's take a look at some clever ARG campaigns that have done astonishingly well.
-The following ARGs not only got everyone talking, but they actually led to success, which highlights why so many marketers are jumping on board this trend.
+The following ARGs not only got everyone talking, but they actually led to success.

 Fortnite Season 5 ARG